CatalystCode/corpus-to-graph-pipeline/README.md

 npm test
 ```

-The test replaces the implementation of **azure sql database** and the **azure storage queue** with stubs.
+The test replaces the implementation of **Azure SQL database** and the **azure storage queue** with stubs.

-> In the same way you can replace the implementation of **azure sql database** and the **azure storage queue** with non-azure implementations
+> In the same way you can replace the implementation of **Azure SQL database** and the **azure storage queue** with non-azure implementations

-# Exmaple
+# Example
-An exmaple on how to use this project for processing a document in a **Genomics** context see [Corpus to Graph Genomics](https://github.com/CatalystCode/corpus-to-graph-genomics)
+An example on how to use this project for processing a document in a **Genomics** context see [Corpus to Graph Genomics](https://github.com/CatalystCode/corpus-to-graph-genomics)

 # License
 Document Processing Pipeline is licensed under the [MIT License](LICENSE).